vain0x/milone-lang/docs/cli.md

 - Expression must be of a type that can convert to `string`.
 - Line numbers in compile error are incorrect.
+- `milone eval -` reads an expression from standard input that ends with an EOF character.

 ### check